codeoverflow-org/nodecg-io-docs/docs/samples/serial.md

 -   Working NodeCG & nodecg-io installation
 -   An Arduino or any other microcontroller development board that can send and receive data via serial.

-_Note:_ If you don't have such a key yet you can generate it on https://twitchapps.com/tmi/.
-Just log into your Twitch account and copy the token.

 ### Configure the Twitch sample bundle

 1. Load a simple serial echo sketch on your microcontroller.
 You can find a working arduino sketch at the end of this article.